• Skip to main content

 That is how I got to this point and the blog.
 No shopping year.
 Shopping freeze.
 Spending freeze.
 Frozen Pennies.
 I am keeping my pennies frozen.

-Being able to share my year here will give me the joy of sharing and the accountability I need to see this through.
+Sharing my year here gave me the joy of sharing and the accountability I need to see this through.

 And I can share all the tips that I have always done with you to show you how to live the life you were meant to live without spending too much money and being in debt.